Major (United States): Army

 Major Roger Donlon, US Army.
 Note golden oak leaf insignia on shoulder board.

 A major in the U.S. Army typically serves as a battalion executive officer (XO) or as the battalion operations officer (S3).
 Majors can also serve as company commanding officers, a major can also serve as a primary staff officer for a regiment, brigade or task force in the areas concerning personnel, logistics, intelligence, and operations.
 A major will also be a staff officer / action officer on higher staffs and headquarters.
 In addition, majors command augmented companies in Combat Service and Service Support units.
 U.S. Army majors also command special operations companies, such as U.S. Army Special Forces companies, Civil Affairs companies, Military Information Support Operations companies, and certain types of separate, numbered vice lettered, Military Intelligence companies.

 In the 1830s, the Army selected an oak leaf as the rank insignia for a major, though the rationale for the choice remains unclear.
+Oak leaves and acorns were used in the early American army on high ranking officer's headwear and may have come from the British or Germans as oak leafs and acorns were used in German uniforms in the 18th Century.
+The Army and US Air Force oak leaf is a stylized gold leaf that does not represent any individual tree.

 Selected majors in the United States Army attend the 10-month Command and General Staff School at Fort Leavenworth, with a greater number attending satellite schools administered by Fort Leavenworth at Fort Belvoir, Virginia and Redstone Arsenal, Alabama.
 960 graduated from the Leavenworth course in 2009, at the time the largest class in Army history.

 American Revolution

 The Continental Army mostly followed the organization and rank structure of the British Army.
 A regiment consisted of eight companies with three officers (a captain, lieutenant and ensign) and about 60 enlisted men each.
 The field-grade officers of a regiment were the colonel, the lieutenant colonel and a major.
 The major was the regiment's third in command and, at least in theory, would command one of the regiment's two battalions if the regiment were divided for tactical purposes.
+A Revolutionary War major was usually the executive officer - in charge of daily life in camp.
+He would be in charge of drill, discipline and duties.